Yoshiko Sai (佐井好子) – Taiji No Yume (胎児の夢)

 Its dominance and different eras (at least three) will be left for a dedicated post, what must be understood is that along the 60s and 70s, a myriad of beautiful actresses suddenly became famous ‘singers’ (Ike Reiko, Meiko Kaji, Noriko Tatsumi), promoting their albums in a very provocative ways, such as nude covers and posters, moaning versions, banal lyrics and such.
 Be a female singer in the middle of this panorama wasn’t something easy in a repressed and sexist society.
 But today’s artist always remained out of this cheesy formula.

 Let’s go to our history:

-In junior high school she was a member of the coral, taking his first lessons in music; by high school she played in a folk rock group but music wasn’t in its mainly plans so far.
+In junior high school, she was a member of the coral, taking his first lessons in music; by high school, she played in a folk-rock group but the music wasn’t in its main plans so far.

-In 1972 she tried to enter at the Kyoto City University of Arts but wasn’t accepted, then she tried the Kyoto Doshisha University where she passed the entry examination.
-In May of that year she was caught by a kidney disease, having to spend a year in observation.
+In 1972 she tried to enter the Kyoto City University of Arts but wasn’t accepted, then she tried the Kyoto Doshisha University where she passed the entrance examination.
+In May of that year, she was caught by kidney disease, having to spend a year in observation.
 Over this period she would recall:

 ‘I read a LOT of books from famous novelists, such as Mushitaro Oguri, Yumeno Kyusaku, Juran Hisao, and Yokomizo Masashi.
 These dark novels made me accept and relax about the disease, my forthcoming production of lyrics and music was strongly tied with this fact.’